History of Knutsford services

 In 2013, the 'no lorries' signs which had been provided on the approach to Knutsford were taken down.
 Confusingly, in 2018, new signs were placed elsewhere on the M6 to tell lorries that they can't park at Knutsford.
 The confusing truth is that they are welcome but may struggle to find a space, which is a situation lorry drivers will find all along the M6 anyway.

-In 1986, the latest in a series of plans emerged to replace the A556 with a new motorway, including new flyovers at M6 J19.
-The Department of Transport acknowledged that this would require Knutsford to be demolished.
+In 1986, the latest in a series of plans to replace the A556 with a new motorway emerged.
+The Department of Transport acknowledged that the associated new flyovers would require Knutsford to be demolished.

 In January 1990, the Department of Transport confirmed that a search for a new location for Knutsford services had begun.
 The new location was soon found at Cann Lane (north of J19), and the Department of Transport advised that they were expecting Top Rank to operate it.
-In 1992 the government ceased all involvement in service station development; they said they had completed "preliminary work" at Cann Lane, but any developer would be free to take over the project.
+The government ceased all involvement in service station development in 1992; they said they had completed "preliminary work" at Cann Lane, and that any developer would be free to take over the project.

 The chance to replace Knutsford was seen as a good thing, as it was old and overcrowded.
 Its location is too close to J19, and the northbound exit onto the motorway is too short.

 In the event, none of these road improvements happened as planned.
 The new A556 opened in 2017, the M6 widening was finished in 2019 and work started on J19 in 2020.
-All of these improvements were carried out without moving or changing the access to Knutsford services.
+All of these improvements were carried out on a much smaller scale, without moving or changing the access to Knutsford services.